CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 key, it is recommended to keep your old key in your DNS records for a while, so that parties that receive old emails can still compare them with the old public key.
-On top of that, it is also advisable to have your emails during the transition period being signed by both the old and the new private key, so that your emails will not be blocked because of outdated DNS caches.
+On top of that, it is also advisable to have your emails signed by both the old and the new private key during the transition period.
+This is to prevent your emails from being blocked because of outdated DNS caches.